majidamunir/AI-Powered-Learning-Hub/README.md

 Configure your database (PostgreSQL, MySQL, etc.).
 Use a hosting platform such as Heroku, AWS, or DigitalOcean.

+## License

+The Laravel framework is open-sourced software licensed under the MIT license.

 Thank you for using AI Powered Learning Hub!
 We hope you have a great experience.